mdable2/political_bots_mvp/README.md

 * **[12/11/22 5:10AM]** In the final stretch.
 It is going to be close if I finish everything on time!
 But here we go.

 * **[12/11/22 6:39AM]** MVP coding is complete...for now.
 Going to try and get this on AWS.

+* **[12/11/22 12:23PM]** Ended up getting on GCP due to not having enough vCPUs on AWS.
+Made video and presentation.
+Going to test one more time.